pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/web-dev.md

 title: "Getting Started with Web Development"
 ---

 Web development touches a surprising number of software engineering projects.
-Even if you aren't interested in web development as a profession, having a general understanding of web development can be useful when you inevitably encounter it.
+Even if you aren't interested in web development as a profession, having a general understanding of web development can be useful for when you inevitably encounter it.

-Beyond the plethora of tools and apps used every day on the web, many widely-used desktop apps are actually web applications, just running on your desktop.
+Beyond the plethora of tools and apps on the web used every day, many widely-used desktop apps are actually web applications, just running on your desktop.
 For example, Visual Studio Code, Discord, and Slack all use [Electron](https://www.electronjs.org/), a framework for developing cross-platform desktop applications with web development toolsets.

 Ultimately, the web is one of the fastest and easiest ways that your application can make its way to a user, so understanding web development can enable you to make impactful software quickly.